cristianbuta/linktree/README.md

 # This is my personal link tree

-I use this as a aggregator for all my platforms
+I use this as an aggregator for all my platforms, feel free to use it as a nice alternative to linktree

 # License